pauleveritt/kaybee/docs/development/setup.rst

 #.
 Tag the release.

 #.
-Run ``gitchangelog`` to generate the history that goes into the package.
+Run ``gitchangelog > CHANGES.md`` to generate the history that goes into
+   the package.
 Tip: Use the commit message prefixes from their `reference
    <https://github.com/vaab/gitchangelog/blob/master/src/gitchangelog/gitchangelog.rc.reference>`_

 #.
 Generate the package using ``python setup.py sdist bdist_wheel``

 #.
 Upload to PyPI using ``twine``

+#.
+Run bumpversion to go back to dev